Alexandra Cabot: Second reappearance on SVU

 In another episode, Cabot tries a rape case with an illegal immigrant from the Democratic Republic of the Congo as her star witness.
-The witness was herself raped in the Congo, and Cabot works to help her get asylum, as well as trying the rape case, which then becomes a murder case after the victim dies from an infection caused by injuries sustained during the rape.
-Cabot succeeds in getting the rapist convicted and gets the witness a visa that would allow her to remain in the United States without fear of being deported.
-However, the case affects both the witness and Cabot; the witness decides to return to the Congo to help rape victims there, while Cabot decides to take a leave of absence and joins the prosecutor's office of the International Criminal Court, which prosecutes sex crimes and other human-rights abuses in areas such as the Congo.
+The witness was raped in the Congo, and Cabot works to help her get asylum, as well as trying the rape case, which then becomes a murder case after the victim dies from an infection caused by injuries sustained during the rape.
+The rapist is convicted and Cabot gets the witness a visa to remain in the United States without fear of being deported.
+However, the case affects both the witness and Cabot; the witness decides to return to the Congo to help rape victims there, while Cabot decides to take a leave of absence and joins the prosecutor's office of the International Criminal Court, which prosecutes sex crimes and other human rights abuses in areas such as the Congo.
 She is replaced by ADA Jo Marlowe (Sharon Stone).